13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 2. Display Products or Campaigns Based on Location

-But as you’ll see from the following examples, you can also use people’s physical locations to boost attendance at regional events, improve seasonal campaigns, and more.
+Plus, you can also use people’s physical locations to boost attendance at regional events, improve seasonal campaigns, and more.

 Podbike is reinventing the velomobile in a BIG way.
 At one point, they struggled to get more people to attend their test-driving events.